Kidney Services

 Risks of Peritoneal Dialysis

-- Infections: An infection of the abdominal lining (peritonitis) is a common complication.
-Infection can also occur at the site where the catheter is inserted.
+Infections: Peritonitis, an infection of the abdominal lining, is a common complication.
+Infections can also occur at the catheter insertion site.

-- Inadequate dialysis: Peritoneal dialysis can become ineffective after several years.
-You might need to switch to hemodialysis.
+Inadequate dialysis: Over time, peritoneal dialysis may become less effective, and you may need to switch to hemodialysis.

 For the best kidney care, consult Dr. Sandeep Morkhandikar, Kidney Doctor in Pune.
 He will guide you through the best treatment for any kidney problems.